 Public positions include serving as docents, assisting at the greeter desk, presenting Speaking of Gilcrease (off-site lecture and visual presentations for adults), presenting Gilcrease Goes to School (off-site lecture and visual presentations for students), facilitating in the Kravis Discovery Center, serving as garden guides, and assisting in the Museum Store.

-Gillies also volunteer behind-the-scenes in various departments, including anthropology, art, research and archives, digital curation, the Gilcrease Gardens, and the museum office.
+Gillies also volunteer behind-the-scenes in various departments, including anthropology, archives, digital curation, and the museum development office.

 What is the time commitment of a Gillie?